Skip to main content

 prediction = self.forward(xi)

-# Update rule: move weights in direction of error
+# Update rule: move weights in the direction of the error

 self.weights += learning_rate * error * xi